MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md

 ## Next steps

 To install the SQL Server IaaS extension to SQL Server on Azure VMs, see the articles for [Automatic installation](sql-agent-extension-automatic-registration-all-vms.md), [Single VMs](sql-agent-extension-manually-register-single-vm.md), or [VMs in bulk](sql-agent-extension-manually-register-vms-bulk.md).
+For problem resolution, read [Troubleshoot known issues with the extension](sql-agent-extension-troubleshoot-known-issues.md).

 For more information about running SQL Server on Azure Virtual Machines, see the [What is SQL Server on Azure Virtual Machines?](sql-server-on-azure-vm-iaas-what-is-overview.md).

-To learn more, see [frequently asked questions](frequently-asked-questions-faq.yml).
+To learn more, read [frequently asked questions](frequently-asked-questions-faq.yml).